IanS71/osticket-prereqs/README.md

 </p>
 <br />

-Now osTicket should be recognized by windows, i'll open up IIS and scroll down to the osTicket folder and hit "browse 80" on the right
+Now osTicket should be recognized by Windows, I'll open up IIS and scroll down to the osTicket folder and hit "browse 80" on the right.
 <p>
 <img src="https://cdn.discordapp.com/attachments/858652485262639115/1096000241678950400/image.png"/>
 <img src="https://cdn.discordapp.com/attachments/858652485262639115/1096000426433843320/image.png"/>